Pessimistic Presumptive Reports (PPRs)

 I didn't know this was going to happen and now I've derailed.
 How can I fix it?

 Yikes, we're really sorry that caught you out!
-Just reply to the legitimacy check and let us know what happened; we'd love to talk it over and figure out how you got tripped up and how we can make the feature better in future.
+Just reply to the legitimacy check and let us know what happened.
+We'd also love to talk it over and figure out how you got tripped up and how we can make the feature better in future.
 And we'll cancel the charge, of course!

 How can I take a break if I have PPRs on?